HD 271182: Spectra and abundances

 As early as 1960, the star's spectral type was classified as F8Ia, corresponding to a yellow-white "super-supergiant" (a hypergiant in modern terms).
 The star has weaker hydrogen spectral lines than a normal F8Ia star, which implies a later type, but all the other lines point towards an earlier type between F5Ia and F8Ia.
 Compared to Delta Canis Majoris, another F8Ia star, it shows a weaker line of neutral iron (Fe I) at 4118.5 Å. The Ca II H and K emission profile closely resembles that of the galactic YHGs Rho Cassiopeiae and V382 Carinae.
-This indicates similar behavior in their outer atmospheres, such as non-radiative chromospheric heating, mass loss and stellar winds in the order of 1×10^-6 /yr.
+This indicates similar behavior in their outer atmospheres, such as non-radiative chromospheric heating, mass loss and stellar winds in the order of 1×10^-6 Solar mass/yr.

 HD 271182 shows no signs of excess infrared emission caused by circumstellar dust.
 Emission seen in the hydrogen-alpha absorption lines of its Echelle spectra are thought to be caused by atmospheric activity.

-The star has a low metallicity of [Fe/H]=−0.50 dex, meaning it only has 10^{−0.50}≈32% the Sun's iron content, which is lower than the LMC average for young stars at around 50%.
+The star has a low metallicity of [Fe/H]=0.50 dex, meaning it only has ×10^−0.50≈32% the Sun's iron content, which is lower than the LMC average for young stars at around 50%.
 It is also depleted in carbon and oxygen, but very enhanced in nitrogen ([N/Fe]=1.53 dex).